pablosalvador10/dask-distributed-ml/README.md

 📊 **Integration**: Dask seamlessly integrates with popular libraries like NumPy, Pandas, and Scikit-Learn, enabling you to leverage your existing skills and codebase.

-Now, let's explore some technical aspects of Dask, but for a comprehensive walkthrough, I highly recommend checking out my articles:
+Now, let's explore some technical aspects of Dask, but for a comprehensive walkthrough, **I highly recommend checking out my articles**:

 ### An Introduction to Distributed Machine Learning with Dask